rakanssh/hakawati/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## What feature would you like to see?

+Briefly describe the feature you want added.

+## Why is this useful?

+Explain how this would help you or other users.

+## Any additional details?

-Add any other context or screenshots about the feature request here.
+Add screenshots, mockups, or other context if helpful.